Municipalities

 The Ombudsman investigates matters of administration, and not political decisions of elected officials.

-To raise concerns about a municipality, you may wish to start by contacting the relevant department for information, if applicable (i.e., 311, planning and development, public works, etc.).
+Start by contacting the relevant department for information, such as 311, planning and development, public works, or other applicable office.

-In order to escalate your concerns further, you may wish to write to the administrative head of the municipality and request a written response.
-The administrative head of a municipality is the Chief Administrative Officer (CAO), though they may be referred to by another title such as City Manager, Town Manager, Administrator, etc.
+To escalate your concerns, you may wish to write to the Chief Administrative Officer (CAO) of the municipality and request a written response.
+Depending on the municipality, they may also be referred to as the City Manager, Town Manager, or Administrator.

 Already have a final decision or response?